Tenebrae (film): Casting

-When the American actress who had been hired to play Anne dropped out just before the start of principal photography, Argento convinced Nicolodi to take on this larger role.
+When the American actress hired to play Anne dropped out just before principal photography began, Argento convinced Nicolodi to take on the larger role.
 Nicolodi found Anne to have a different personality than her own, and much preferred the characters she had played for Argento previously, who she said had much more personality than Anne.
-She said the role required little energy or imagination, but liked the novelty of playing neither killer nor victim.
+She said the role required little energy or imagination, but she liked the novelty of playing neither killer nor victim.
 Newman and Alan Jones agreed that Nicolodi had very little character to play, as written.
 Newman added that this lack of character stretched to all the Italians in the film, and that only the American characters had discernible personalities.
 Nicolodi later claimed that although filming began well enough, Argento became angry when she and Franciosa bonded over playwright Tennessee Williams and their experience in theatre, leading the director to make sure their shared scenes "were an ordeal to endure".
 The charged atmosphere culminated with Argento reportedly telling Franciosa, "leave my woman alone!"
 Nicolodi said she channelled her frustrations with the situation into her character's last scene in the film, where Anne stands in the rain and screams repeatedly, continuing over the film's end credits.
 She had been directed to scream only a little, but knowing it was the last day of filming and her last scene to complete, Nicolodi screamed loudly and for a long time, much to Argento's and the crew's surprise.
 Nicolodi said the scene was her "cathartic release from the whole nightmare".

 Although Tenebrae was an Italian production, most of the cast spoke their dialogue in English to increase the film's chances of success in the United States.
 For domestic audiences, the film was dubbed into Italian.
-The English-language dub retained Franciosa's, Saxon's and Steiner's natural voices.
+The English-language dub retained Franciosa's, Saxon's, and Steiner's natural voices.
 However, Nicolodi's voice was dubbed by Theresa Russell, Giuliano Gemma's was dubbed by David Graham, and most of the female voices were dubbed by Adrienne Posta.
 Michele Soavi – frequent Argento collaborator, second assistant director on Tenebrae and later a noted director in his own right – acted alongside Robin's in the second flashback scene.
 Another of Argento's collaborators, Fulvio Mingozzi cameoed as a hotel porter.
 In common with several other Argento films, close-ups of the killer's gloved hands were Argento's own.
 In the film's Italian-language dub, Argento also provided the opening voice-over, reading aloud descriptions of murderous actions from Neal's fictitious novel, Tenebrae.